Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Abstract

 \section{Abstract}

-In the era of Large Language Models (LLMs), it has been popular to launch a series of LLM inferences---we call an LLM application---to better solve real-world problems.
-When serving those applications in shared GPU servers, the schedulers are expected to attain fast application completions with guaranteed worst-case performance.
-However, mainstream LLM schedulers fail to behave well for LLM applications---due to head-of-line blocking or over-constrained resource allocation.
-In this paper, we propose to serve LLM applications in a fair and also efficient manner.
-To this end, we design Justitia, a novel scheduler with three key techniques.
-First, given that memory is prevalently a bottleneck for mainstream inference frameworks like vLLM, Justitia models the service cost of LLM applications in a memory-centric manner.
-Meanwhile, it uses a simple neural network model to conduct light-weight and also accurate demand prediction.
-Moreover, Justitia adopts a virtual-time based fair queuing algorithm to reduce the overall performance with guaranteed worst-case delay.
-We have implemented Justitia atop vLLM, and experimental results involving diverse LLM applications show that it can substantially enhance the scheduling efficiency with fairness preserved.
+LLM agents, which often comprise parallel inference tasks, are commonly adopted to solve real-world problems.
+When serving such task-parallel LLM agents in shared GPU servers, the scheduler is expected to attain fast agent completion with guaranteed worst-case performance.
+For that objective, our insight is to selectively pampering agents based on their completion order under idealized fair-sharing.
+We design \textit{Justitia}, a fair and also efficient scheduler for task-parallel LLM agents.
+Noticing that memory is prevalently a bottleneck in LLM serving, \textit{Justitia} quantifies the true agent cost in a memory-centric manner.
+It also adopts a light-weight yet accurate method to predict agent costs.
+Finally, \textit{Justitia} adopts a virtual-time based fair queuing algorithm to reduce the overall performance with guaranteed worst-case delay.
+We have implemented \textit{Justitia} atop vLLM, and experimental results involving diverse agents show that it can substantially enhance the scheduling efficiency with fairness preserved.